Spontaneous Symmetry Breaking for Extreme Vorticity and Strain in the 3D Navier-Stokes Equations: Instantons for the 3D Navier-Stokes equations

 We consider the problem of minimising the action functional $S[u]$ given by \eqref{eq:om-action} subject to a final time constraint $O[u(\cdot,0)] = a \in \RR$.
 Here, we briefly outline the numerical procedure that we use to compute axisymmetric and fully three-dimensional solutions.

-We interpret the minimisation problem within the framework of PDE-constrained optimal control (see e.g.~\cite{troltzsch:2010,herzog-kunisch:2010}): Defining $p = \chi^{-1} * [\partial_t{u} + N(u)]$, we can reformulate the optimisation problem that we want to solve as

-Here, $p$ is the distributed control variable.
-The velocity field $u$ corresponds to the state variable, which can be found for a given $p$ by solving the PDE $\partial_t{u} + N(u) = \chi * p$, $u(\cdot, -T) = u_0$, forward in time; i.e., the minimisation problem is constrained by a PDE.
+We interpret the minimisation problem within the framework of PDE-constrained optimal control (see e.g.~\cite{troltzsch:2010,herzog-kunisch:2010}): We introduce the control variable $p$ as discussed above and consider the optimisation problem \eqref{eq:min-constrained}.
+This is an optimal control problem with distributed control as the control $p$ enters the PDE on the right hand side as a source term.
+The velocity field $u=u[p]$ corresponds to the state variable.
+By treating $u$ as a function of $p$, we can follow the so-called reduced approach in optimal control theory and view the optimal control problem as a problem of the argument $p$ only.
 We can recast \eqref{eq:min-constrained} into a sequence of unconstrained optimisation problems using the augmented Lagrangian method~\cite{hestenes:1969}: For a sequence of positive penalty parameters $(\mu^{(m)})$ with $\mu^{(m)} \to \infty$ we minimise

 while updating the Lagrange multiplier ${\cal F}$ via ${\cal F}^{(m + 1)} = {\cal F}^{(m)} + \mu^{(m)} \left(O[u[p^{(m)}](\cdot, 0)] - a \right)$.